vctrubio/vctrubio/README.md

-**NVIM** geek specializing in web'3 backend architecture and program optimisation.
-From offchain storage to onchain transactions, I'm trained in Ethereum Virtual Machine development.
-Smart contract and DAO development is what I'm passionate about.
+## **NVIM** geek specializing in web3 backend architecture and program optimisation.
+From offchain storage to onchain transactions, I'm trained in EVM development with a special focus on smart contracts and DAOs.
 Past experience includes web applications, data processing, and database architecture.

 ## 🛠️ Skills & Stats